dataloop/dataloop-support/docs/getting_started/faq.md

 **Q. Where is your product roadmap?**

 * A. We are very customer focused and are constantly iterating the product based on feedback.
-You can see and vote on which features you would like to see in Dataloop here: https://dataloop.uservoice.com/forums/289987-general/filters/top
+You can see and vote on which features you would like to see in Outlyer (formerly Dataloop.IO - thanks for your patience while we are rebranding) [here](https://dataloop.uservoice.com/forums/289987-general/filters/top)

 - - -